medinajulioc/va-claims-app/log.md

    - Ensured proper responsive behavior on different screen sizes

 These improvements create a more polished, user-friendly interface that aligns with modern design patterns.
 The paperclip icon is a universally recognized symbol for attachments, making the functionality more intuitive.
 The cleaner input field design reduces visual clutter while improving usability.

+## 2024-07-03: Implemented Condition Logger Phases 5-12

+Today I implemented several new features for the Condition Logger functionality:

+### Phase 5: Pre-filled Templates and Quick Log Shortcuts

+- Templates were already defined in `/lib/templates.ts` with mild, moderate, and severe options for each condition
+- The `DynamicForm` component already had quick log buttons for these templates

+### Phase 6: Flare-Up Alerts

+- Flare-up criteria were already defined in the conditions data
+- Enhanced the alert display with proper styling and accessibility attributes

+### Phase 7: VA Claims Progress Tracker

+- Created a new `ClaimsTracker` component that allows users to:
+  - Add key dates in their VA claims process
+  - View a timeline of claim events
+  - Store claim events in localStorage for persistence

+### Phase 8: Voice-to-Text Logging

+- Added speech recognition to the `DynamicForm` component
+- Implemented voice command parsing for:
+  - Setting severity levels ("severity 7")
+  - Setting dates ("today", "yesterday")
+  - Adding notes ("notes feeling pain in lower back")
+  - Setting duration ("duration 3 hours")
+  - Using templates ("mild", "moderate", "severe")
+  - Submitting the form ("submit", "save log")

+### Phase 9: Multi-Condition Correlation

+- Created a new `CorrelationView` component that:
+  - Identifies days when multiple conditions were active
+  - Finds common condition pairs
+  - Shows severity levels for correlated conditions
+  - Helps users identify potential relationships between conditions

+### Phase 10: Offline Mode

+- Implemented localStorage for all data persistence:
+  - Condition logs
+  - Claims timeline events
+  - User preferences

+### Phase 11: Mood and Lifestyle Tracking

+- Extended condition fields to include:
+  - Mood selection (Happy, Neutral, Anxious, etc.)
+  - Sleep hours tracking
+  - Stress level tracking

+### Phase 12: Accessibility and Usability Enhancements

+- Added ARIA attributes to all form fields:
+  - aria-describedby for field descriptions
+  - aria-required for required fields
+  - aria-valuemin/aria-valuemax for number inputs
+  - aria-label for buttons and controls
+- Improved UI organization with tabbed interface:
+  - Logger tab for symptom logging
+  - Analytics tab for progress tracking and correlation analysis
+  - Claims tab for VA claims timeline

+The LogTable component already had good performance optimization features including:

+- Pagination for handling large log sets
+- Filtering and sorting capabilities
+- Memoization of filtered results

+All features now work together to provide a comprehensive symptom logging system for veterans, helping them document their conditions for VA disability claims.